Old Shanghai Fashion: The Glamour of Historic Beauty

 No discussion of old Shanghai fashion would be complete without mentioning its swinging jazz scene.
 The city’s thriving nightlife boasted swanky clubs and opulent dance halls, where the who’s who of Shanghai gathered to dance the night away.
 Flappers and dandies donned their best threads, creating an unforgettable atmosphere of glitz and glamour.

-Singers and Dancers in Old Shanghai, Photographed by Anonymous
+Singers and dancers in old Shanghai, by anonymous photographer

 Haipai Style – Modern Lyrics of Shanghai Fashion